MiSArch/experiment-executor-frontend/assets/ChaosToolkitEditor.md

 ## ⚙️ Configuration Structure

-> For a full example and reference see the [Chaos Toolkit documentation](https://chaostoolkit.org/reference/api/experiment).
+> For a full example and reference see the [📚 ChaosToolkit documentation](https://chaostoolkit.org/reference/api/experiment).

-A Chaos Toolkit experiment consists of the following key elements:
+A ChaosToolkit experiment consists of the following key elements:

 ### 🧪 Steady-State Hypothesis